k77torpedo/ActionLog/README.md

 # ActionLog (Beta Release)

 ## What is it?
-Records actions or events in games with their respective data into a continuous 'Log' on a frame-by-frame basis using RingBuffers only.
+Records actions or events in games into a continuous 'Log' on a frame-by-frame basis using RingBuffers only.

 ## When to use it:
 * You want to log certain actions or events for display.